hashicorp-dev-advocates/workshop-spring-vault/instruqt/01-enable-kv-secrets-engine/assignment.md

 - type: text
   contents: |
-    In this section of the workshop, you will learn how to use [Spring Vault](https://spring.io/projects/spring-vault) and [Spring Cloud Vault](https://cloud.spring.io/spring-cloud-vault/reference/html/) libraries in your Spring Boot application to retrieve static secrets you store in HashiCorp Vault.
+    In this section of the workshop, you will learn how to use [Spring Vault](https://spring.io/projects/spring-vault) and [Spring Cloud Vault](https://cloud.spring.io/spring-cloud-vault/reference/html/) libraries in your Spring Boot application to retrieve static secrets from HashiCorp Vault.

     In this first section, you will: